Want to pass on your preloved baby wardrobe? Find out where to donate baby clothes and other baby items

 Ten Little Toes- West Sussex

 This baby bank accepts baby clothes and supplies in good conditions for babies all the way up to five years.
-Ten Little Toes also have a wishlist of items they’re currently keen to get donated, which you can view here.
+Ten Little Toes also have an Amazon Wishlist of items they’re currently keen to get donated, so make sure you check that out too!

 Stripey Stork - Surrey